Donald A. Yee

 BSC 411/511/L Entomology

 Visit the Yee lab of Aquatic Insect Ecology

 A multitude of animal and human diseases are vectored by adult mosquitoes, the larvae of which inhabit aquatic containers (e.g., tree holes, discarded automobile tires).
 Because they are relatively easy to maintain in the laboratory and obtain and manipulate in the field they are an ideal study animal for testing ecological theories related to community organization and population dynamics.
-Specifically, research in my lab focuses on questions related to spatial and temporal population patterns, colonization and dispersal behavior, feeding behavior as it relates to competitive interactions, nutrient and stable isotope analysis, phenotypic plasticity in response to environmental variation, and the influence of invasive species (e.g., Aedes albopictus, Culex coronator) on natives (e.g., Aedes triseriatus, Culex quinquefasciatus).
+Specifically, research in my lab focuses on questions related to nutrient stoichiometry, spatial and temporal population patterns, colonization and dispersal behavior, feeding behavior as it relates to competitive interactions, phenotypic plasticity in response to environmental variation, and the influence of invasive species (e.g., Aedes albopictus, Culex coronator) on natives (e.g., Aedes triseriatus, Culex quinquefasciatus).

-Some recent publications on the ecology of container mosquitoes
+Some selected recent publications on the ecology of container mosquitoes

 Yee, DA, SM Vamosi, & SA Juliano.
 2012.
 Seasonal photoperiods alter developmental time and mass of an invasive mosquito, Aedes albopictus(Diptera: Culicidae), across its north-south range in the United States.
 Journal of Medical Entomology 49: 825-832